healthtechRN/Election_Analysis/README.md

 ## Election-Audit Results
 - The analysis of the election show that:
-  - There were "369,711" votes cast in the election.
+  - There were "369,711" votes cast in the election

 - County Votes
   - Jefferson: 10.5% (38,855)